-The business or individual who paid the artist or license holder of the work, now has the work royalty free.
+The business or individual who paid the artist or license holder of the work, now has the work royalty free (for youtube as well).
 A business or individual is now the licensee of the work even though it is someone else’s work.
 No future payments are required, and the licensee can use the work for own purpose.

 The work in question cannot be used by anyone that does not own a license for the work.
 Licensees must follow the license stipulations which were agreed upon with the license holder.